 Adding an AI Feature into a Travel Booking App

 This is a speculative/passion project based on Robert Redmond of IBM’s AI for Product Design program.
-During the progra, I was thinking about unique ways to incorporate AI into a travel booking site.
+During the program, I was thinking about unique ways to incorporate AI into a travel booking site.

 Background: